-Katiana Rangel (she/her/they/them) has a long performance and teaching history in Brazil where she founded a theater and performance group called Untitled 29, for which she translated, co-directed, and performed 4.48 Psychosis by Sarah Kane.
-In NYC, she is currently working with Jim Fletcher on Four Seasons, work derived from Sarah Kane’s Blasted.
-They have performed each season as a different installment at Little Theatre at Dixon Place, and are now working on the creation of the full version.
-As a solo artist she has created the performance works Suspended (Movement Research at the Judson Church, Performance Art Festival in Pittsburgh, 12 Minutes Max at Base, Seattle), and Iraci or What’s Underneath My Skin (ITINERANT Festival, NYC).
-She has worked with Katherine Brook, Shonni Enelow, Liza Birkenmeier, Jessie Shelton, Tory Vazquez and New York City Players, Anna Kohler among others.
-She is also a founding member of the dance group Les Ballets Nomades (Voices Transposed: The Refugee Crises 2016 at Manhattan Movement and Arts Center).
-She believes in art as a portal to experience the ineffable by anyone at anytime.
-Her life research has been how to create such works.
+Katiana Rangel (they/them) has a long performance and teaching history in Brazil where they founded a theater and performance research group called Untitled 29, for which they translated, co-directed, and performed 4.48 Psychosis by Sarah Kane.
+In NYC, Katiana recently conceived, with the anthropologist Jasmine Pisapia, the project The Vessel, directed by Richard Maxwell.
+They are currently working with their Untitled 29 collaborators in São Paulo.
+As a solo artist they have created the performance works Suspended (Movement Research at the Judson Church, Performance Art Festival in Pittsburgh, 12 Minutes Max at Base, Seattle), and Iraci or What’s Underneath My Skin (ITINERANT Festival, NYC).
+They are also a founding member of the dance group Les Ballets Nomades (Voices Transposed: The Refugee Crisis 2016 at Manhattan Movement and Arts Center), and a collaborator of New York City Players.
+They believe in art as a portal to experience the ineffable by anyone at any time.
+Their life research has been how to create and decentralize such works.